MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Methodology

+\paragraph{Attention-based Multi-View Feature Pooling} In order to fuse multi-view contrastive depth features, we formulate an attention module by adapting multi-head attention mechanism originally designed for sequence to sequence machine translation using transformer architecture~\cite{vaswani2017attention}.
 We choose multi-head attention as our feature pooling method since it allows the model to attend information from different representation subspaces of the features by training multiple attentions in parallel.
 This method is also invariant to the order and number of input views.
-We visualize the learned attention weights (average of each attention heads) in~\figref{attention_weights} where we can observe that the attention weights roughly takes into account the visibility/occlusion information from each view.